pawankumar94/RedWine-Quality-Estimator/README.md

 ![build](https://img.shields.io/badge/Build-Passing-brightgreen)
 [![GHA](https://img.shields.io/github/v/tag/iterative/setup-cml?label=GitHub%20Actions&logo=GitHub)](https://github.com/iterative/setup-cml)

-This repository contains the solution for classifying the quality of Wine on Kaggle dataset: .
-The selected models for classifying the quality of wine as "Good" or "Bad", includes Logistic Regression, Random Forest, Decison Tree.
+This repository contains the solution for classifying the quality of Wine on Kaggle dataset intended to be submitted as a **Code Challenge** .
+The selected models for classifying the quality of wine as "Good" or "Bad", includes *Logistic Regression, Random Forest, Decison Tree*.

 The implementation can be run locally by building the Dockerfile.
 Continious Integration/Continious Deployments is performed by using the CML open source tool [Link to repository](https://github.com/iterative/cml)

 ## 0. Machine Learning Pipeline
+The following figure shows us the sequence of steps performed in order to obtain the desired results

 ![alt text](https://github.com/pawankumar94/RedWine-Quality-Estimator/blob/855ea5dfb389f62fa9a25ef55dc4813d8d0ada61/graphics/MLPipeline.png)

 ## 1. Problem Statement